neontapir/neontapir.github.io/_posts/2020/2020-04-01-Coronavirus.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 10, episode 7
+### Agile Chuck Wagon, season 10, episode 7

-Chuck talks about the coronavirus and its disruption to routine

-  (length: 10 min)
+Chuck talks about the coronavirus and its disruption to routine (length: 10 min)